celestiaorg/docs/docs/nodes/blobstream-intro.md

 The Blobstream, covered previously in
-[the Celestia blog post](https://blog.celestia.org/celestiums/), introduces the concept of a rollup, which is an EVM L2 rollup that uses Celestia for data availability but settles on Ethereum (or any other EVM L1 chain).
+[the Celestia blog post](https://blog.celestia.org/celestiums/), introduces the concept of a layer 2 (L2), which is an EVM L2 rollup that uses Celestia for data availability but settles on Ethereum (or any other EVM L1 chain).